daylinmorgan/viv/README.md

 `Viv` is a standalone dependency-free `venv` creator.

-These `venvs` can be identified by name or by their specification.
-In any case they will be re-used across scripts (and generated on-demand, if needed).

-**Importantly**, `viv` will also remove your user site directory.
-(view with: `python -m 'import site;print(site.USER_SITE)'`).

-`Viv`'s uncompromising insistence on portability means that it will always (1) only use the standard library (2) never exceed a single script.
+`Viv`'s uncompromising insistence on portability means that it will always:

+1. only use the standard library
+2. never exceed a single script.

 For that reason any usage of the `CLI` can be accomplished using a remote copy as seen in the below install command.